mubeenaz/COVID-19/README.md

 ## Repository Contents

-`CSV Files/`: contains two tables which were derived from the original data source and used to create the database
+`CSV Files`: contains two tables which were derived from the original data source and used to create the database

-`Excel Files/`: contains all tables which were used to create the dashboard and an edited version of the original data source
+`Excel Files`: contains all tables which were used to create the dashboard and an edited version of the original data source

 `Covid-19 Project Documentation`: outlines step-by-step procedure of the entire project